Paste a VALID AdSense code in Ads Elite Plugin options before activating it.

 Foam roller exercises can help stretch the iliotibial band and remove any tight knots or lumps in the tendon.
 Self massage techniques can also be very helpful in correcting excessive ITB tightness.

-What can a Sports Injury Professional do?
+What can the professional do?

 A professional therapist may perform massage to help relax and loosen the tissues and use myofascial release techniques which have been shown to be highly effective.